 The enzymatic nature of the reaction being measured makes it necessary to consider plate loading times.
 Minimizing loading times will reduce background differences between different experimental conditions.
 Several options exist to overcome this problem, such as slowing the enzymatic reaction during loading by using ice-cold reagents, or using automated loading systems, though the latter increases costs considerably, but also the throughput.
-Moreover, kinetic measurements are a great improvement over static measurements, providing a complete and more realistic picture of the dynamics of nuclease´s catalytic reaction, especially in terms of interactions between probes and nucleases.
+Moreover, kinetic measurements are a great improvement over static measurements, providing a complete and more realistic picture of the dynamics of nucleases´ catalytic activity.

 In summary, our protocol offers a versatile, robust and reproducible screening method for the identification of sensitive and specific nucleic acid probes for the detection of nuclease activity associated with the disease, which overcomes major hurdles of alternative screening methods.
 We anticipate that this screening technology will allow the development of novel diagnostic tools in a multitude of conditions, with easy translatability to the clinic.